-Configuring content protection policies using the Azure portal
+Configure content protection policies by using the Azure portal

-Microsoft Azure Media Services (AMS) enables you to secure your media from the time it leaves your computer through storage, processing, and delivery.
-Media Services allows you to deliver your content encrypted dynamically with Advanced Encryption Standard (AES) (using 128-bit encryption keys), common encryption (CENC) using PlayReady and/or Widevine DRM, and Apple FairPlay.
+With Azure Media Services, you can secure your media from the time it leaves your computer through storage, processing, and delivery.
+You can use Media Services to deliver your content encrypted dynamically with the Advanced Encryption Standard (AES) by using 128-bit encryption keys.
+You also can use it with common encryption (CENC) by using PlayReady and/or Widevine digital rights management (DRM) and Apple FairPlay.

-AMS provides a service for delivering DRM licenses and AES clear keys to authorized clients.
-The Azure portal enables you to create one key/license authorization policy for all types of encryptions.
+Media Services provides a service for delivering DRM licenses and AES clear keys to authorized clients.
+You can use the Azure portal to create one key/license authorization policy for all types of encryptions.

-This article demonstrates how to configure a content protection policy with the Azure portal.
+This article demonstrates how to configure a content protection policy by using the portal.
 The article also shows how to apply dynamic encryption to your assets.

-To use the portal to start configuring content protection, global to your AMS account, do the following:
+To use the portal to configure global content protection by using your Media Services account, take the following steps:

-- In the Azure portal, select your Azure Media Services account.
+In the portal, select your Media Services account.

 Key/license authorization policy

-The Azure portal enables you to create one key/license authorization policy for all types of encryptions.
+You can use the portal to create one key/license authorization policy for all types of encryptions.

-Open restriction means that the system will deliver the key to anyone who makes a key request.
+Open restriction means that the system delivers the key to anyone who makes a key request.
 This restriction might be useful for test purposes.

-When configuring the token restricted policy, you must specify the primary verification key, issuer, and audience parameters.
-The primary verification key contains the key that the token was signed with, issuer is the secure token service that issues the token.
+When you configure the token-restricted policy, you must specify the primary verification key, issuer, and audience parameters.
+The primary verification key contains the key that the token was signed with.
+The issuer is the secure token service that issues the token.
 The audience (sometimes called scope) describes the intent of the token or the resource the token authorizes access to.
 The Media Services key delivery service validates that these values in the token match the values in the template.

 PlayReady license template

-The PlayReady license template sets the functionality enabled on your PlayReady license.
-For detailed information about the PlayReady license template, see Media Services PlayReady License Template Overview.
+The PlayReady license template sets the functionality that is enabled on your PlayReady license.
+For more information about the PlayReady license template, see the Media Services PlayReady license template overview.

-If you configure license as non-persistent, it is only held in memory while the player is using the license.
+If you configure a license as nonpersistent, it's held in memory only while the player uses the license.

-If you configure the license as persistent, it is saved in persistent storage on the client.
+If you configure a license as persistent, it's saved in persistent storage on the client.

 Widevine license template

-The Widevine license template sets the functionality enabled on your Widevine licenses.
+The Widevine license template sets the functionality that is enabled on your Widevine licenses.

-When you select Basic, the template will be created with all defaults values.
+When you select Basic, the template is created with all default values.

-For detailed information about the Widevine rights template, see Widevine License Template Overview.
+For more information about the Widevine rights template, see the Widevine license template overview.

 Apply dynamic encryption to your asset

-To take advantage of dynamic encryption, you need to encode your source file into a set of adaptive-bitrate MP4 files.
+To take advantage of dynamic encryption, encode your source file into a set of adaptive-bitrate MP4 files.

 Select an asset that you want to encrypt